99x/serverless-dynamodb-local/README.md

 ## Coming up

-* Allow you to setup dynamodb tables creation scripts, innside your project and enables to execute them locally as well as remotely with a simple set of commands
+* Allow to create tables & run seeds remotely with a simple set of commands.
-* Similar to dynamodb table creation scripts, it also allows to setup your dynamodb data seeds for both local and remote
-* Provides the ability to setup your local development environment with the support of ['serverless-offline'](https://github.com/dherault/serverless-offline) Plugin
-* A fantastic and welcoming community!

 ## Links